Episcopal Church allows same-sex marriage in NY diocese

-ALBANY, N.Y. — The Episcopal Church on Friday cleared the way for same-sex marriages in an upstate New York diocese where they were barred by a bishop who claimed the church had been “hijacked by the “Gay Rights Agenda.”
+ALBANY, N.Y. — The Episcopal Church on Friday cleared the way for same-sex marriages in an upstate New York diocese where they had been barred by a bishop who claimed the church had been “hijacked by the “Gay Rights Agenda.”

 The Rev. William Love now faces possible disciplinary action for his November directive barring same-sex marriages in the Albany-based diocese.